ephraim13825/KZTimer/KZTimer Pro Edition/readme.txt

 [ONLY TICKRATE 102.4 SUPPORTED -> srcds parameter -tickrate 102.4]

 I have the feeling that kz maps are a bit too easy in csgo but i don't want to change the settings of kztimer because all players are accustomed to them.
-Therefore, i created a pro edition of kztimer which makes climing in csgo a lot harder and consistent.
+Therefore, i have created a pro edition of kztimer which makes climing in csgo a lot harder and consistent.
 The movement feels very similiar to 1.6 now!

 Differences to standard edition:
 - only tickrate 102.4 supported (Why?
 Tickrate 64 makes bunnyhops a bit random and Tickrate 128 gives u too much speed while you are in mid-air.)